(Translate this site)

 Attracting undue attention is for the birds-- jail birds, that is

-One amusing thing I discovered along the way was that law enforcement could ignore an old VW bug doing ninety mph on the interstate (a trooper actually passed me that time I spoke of before), but would often take just the appearance of Shadowfast as a personal insult when they saw him-- even parked and engine switched off.
+One paradoxical and perhaps hypocritical thing I discovered along the way was that law enforcement could ignore an old VW bug doing ninety mph on the interstate (a trooper actually passed me that time I spoke of before, making no move to stop me, warn me, or ticket me whatsoever), but would often take the mere appearance of Shadowfast as a personal insult when they saw him-- even parked, and engine switched off.
 And if they got close enough to detect the roll cage inside...they sometimes lost it altogether.
-Especially the deeper into the southern USA you drove it.
+Especially the deeper into the southern USA you drove him.

 I had other adventures in Shadowfast before that told here.
 Shadowfast and I had some treks which spanned half the USA.
-But the reaction of local police officers to a Shadowfast doing nothing more than sitting peaceably parked or barely rolling down a city street at 20 mph was the same: they absolutely despised the car's aggressive looks.
+But the reaction of local police officers to a Shadowfast doing nothing more than sitting peaceably parked, or barely rolling down a city street at 20 mph was the same: they absolutely despised the car's aggressive looks.
 After the demise of Shadowfast I would still pursue certain wilder-than-average directions with my various vehicles.
 But I never again allowed my machines to attract such attention from the authorities.
 Or anyone else, for that matter.
-It simply isn't smart.
+For it simply isn't smart.
+But at ages 16 and 17 (the years during which I began Shadow's transformation) that little nugget of practical wisdom had eluded me.

 I'm not going to describe here what ground vehicles I eventually replaced Shadowfast with.
-Suffice it to say they too had some special features: but I bet you'd never have looked at them twice on the road.
-Those babies could blend in.
-Shadowfast could fade into the night alright, but he stood out like a sore thumb in the daytime.
-After all, he was something of a monster.
+Suffice it to say they too had some special features: but I bet you'd never have looked at them twice on the road; those babies could blend in.
+Shadowfast could fade into the night all right, but he stood out like a sore thumb in the daytime.
+For among other things, he was somewhat of a monstrosity.

 Professional outlaw

-Though early on I did make some mistakes that almost ended everything, I still managed to squeak through somehow.
+Though early on I did make some mistakes that almost ended everything for me, I still managed to squeak through somehow.
 And so was rapidly pushed into a course towards further refinement of my tactics and equipment.

 So when my employer told me he had a friend desiring my services in a somewhat different vein-- paying even better money-- I jumped at the chance.